oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/) is a hosted Kubernetes environment.
 The WebLogic Kubernetes
-Operator, Oracle WebLogic Server 12c, and Oracle Fusion Middleware Infrastructure 12c are fully supported and certified on Azure Kubernetes Service (as per the documents referenced in [Supported environments](#supported-environments)).
+Operator, Oracle WebLogic Server 12c, and Oracle Fusion Middleware Infrastructure 12c are fully supported and certified on Azure Kubernetes Service (as per the documents referenced in the [Overview](#overview)).
 In this environment, it is the customer's responsibility to install the operator and supply WebLogic Server or Fusion Middleware Infrastructure images.

 AKS support and limitations: